ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

 ## Design

-This is a rather abstract concept and goes beyond the following example, the full description given in the [list](./Conducting-a-code-review.md#what-to-look-for-in-a-code-review) is more general than the example given.

-Suppose you have the file: `main.py`.
-At some point in `main.py`, the factorial function is required (for some calculation).
-Suppose further that `main.py` is currently using an external package (like numpy) to source this function.

-Now assume that a new pull request is made where the contributor has made their own version of the factorial function, claiming that their version is better.
-This is an example of bad design.
-If the external, original version of the factorial function is used in other files, accepting this pull request would result in inconsistencies.
-In this specific example, the reprucussions would not be too bad.
-However, consider the same example but in a scenario where it wasn't a factorial function but a much more complex library of functions.
-It is highly unlikely that the newer code (written by the contributor) is better than the previously used code (that was probably written by a whole team of clever people).
-Even in the case the new code is objectively better (*e.g.* faster), it may produce slightly different results to the original code that is used across the rest of the repository, introducing inconsistencies.
+Suppose the file `main.py` currently utilizes an external package, such as numpy, to source the factorial function.
+Now, imagine a new pull request introduces a customized version of the factorial function, claiming that it is superior to the original implementation.

+This scenario raises concerns about code design and consistency.
+If the new factorial function is accepted without considering its impact on other parts of the codebase, inconsistencies may arise.
+For instance, if the original factorial function is used in multiple files, accepting the new implementation could lead to discrepancies and potential errors in other areas of the codebase.

+While this example focuses on the factorial function, the same principle applies to (and is more relevant for) more complex libraries and functions.
+Even if the new code is deemed objectively better—such as being faster—it may produce results that differ from the original code, leading to inconsistencies across the repository.

+By carefully evaluating proposed code changes in the context of the existing codebase, we can avoid introducing inconsistencies and maintain the overall stability and coherence of the system.

 ## Functionality